Skip to main content

 At ISTA, we promote our scientists and the community to become more aware of their own biases and assumptions and to consider how these might impact the output and perception of our research.
 Our expanding Equity, Diversity, and Inclusion office is currently working on the design and implementation of appropriate queer-inclusive policies.
 As we do today, going forward the ISTA community will continue to stick by the ALBA Declaration of Equity and Inclusion as well as the European Commission’s Gender Equality Strategy 2020-2025.

-The PRIDE Flag adorning the facade of the Lab & Office Building West © ISTA
+The PRIDE Flag in front of the Raiffeisen Lecture Hall © ISTA

 A more inclusive and diverse scientific community is better equipped to address the complex challenges facing our society.
 This approach can lead to more nuanced and accurate scientific knowledge, which can ultimately benefit everyone and improve scientific research as a whole.
 It will lead to a better understanding of the world around us and better solutions to the grave challenges we face.